Awale-Abdi/Operational-Performance-Analytics-Using-Power-BI/README.md

 # 🎯 Objective

-To demonstrate the ability to design and deliver a complete **Business Intelligence solution** capable of answering strategic operational questions using large-scale transactional data.
+To demonstrate the ability to rapidly and efficiently design and deliver a complete **Business Intelligence solution** capable of answering strategic operational questions using large-scale transactional data.

 The project simulates requests from an executive leadership team responsible for improving operational performance, resource allocation, revenue generation, and data quality.